FusionAuth/fusionauth-quickstart-java-springboot-api/README.md

-# Quickstart: Spring Web and Thymeleaf with FusionAuth
+# Quickstart: Spring API Resource Server with FusionAuth

 This repository contains a SpringBoot application that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.